 - 2.1% Magnesium (Mg)

-Dmitri Ivanovich Mendeleev also he is the father of periodic table.
-The first detailed form of periodic table was develop by Mendeleev (based on mass number) but later Henry Gwyn Jeffrey’s Moseley made a new periodic table based on atomic number.
+Dmitri Ivanovich Mendeleev is the father of periodic table.
+The first detailed form of the periodic table was developed by Mendeleev (based on mass number) but later Henry Gwyn Jeffrey’s Moseley made a new periodic table based on atomic number.
 Mosley is called the father of modern periodic table.

 The elements which occur in naturally on earth are called natural elements.